LiquidCake/asterios_rss_poller/README.md

 - Launch proxy server script (see below - "How to launch script (server)") on any system your phone can access by IP address (like remote server or just a PC that is connected to the same network as your phone, if router allows access etc.)
 - Setup RSS client on your phone (like this one https://play.google.com/store/apps/details?id=com.madsvyat.simplerssreader&hl=en&gl=US - not affiliated)
 configure sync. time to some small value (but DONT set less than like 30-20s to avoid blocking by Asterios)
+also, disable any battery power optimizations your phone may set for RSS client app - to ensure its operation during phone inactivity
 - Set URL of proxy server as a source of RSS feed inside your RSS client - e.g. if your PC's ip in a home netwok is `192.168.100.15` then set RSS URL as `http://192.168.100.15:8080/cabrio,heka`
 (/cabrio,heka - path can contain name of any event from event from RSS feed or just `http://192.168.100.15:8080/,` for unfiltered feed)
 If you open the same URL (e.g. `http://192.168.100.15:8080/cabrio,heka`) in your phone's browser - you could check that your RSS proxy server is working and is available through network.
 Result should be the same as on Asterios (e.g. `https://asterios.tm/index.php?cmd=rss&serv=0&out=xml`, but with your events filter)